EsviCodes/codaisseur-week-2-homework/README.md

+# Note
+I forgot to commit to the master branch before creating a remote (git), so the default branch is the branch "shopping-chart".
+Oops!
+I could't figure out how to change it with the limit amount of time left.
+Hopefully it works just fine, like it does on my computer.

 # Homework Assignment

 This assignment covers the first week of the Intermediate Bootcamp.
 This repository contains 3 test files, each covering a single task.
 The order of the tasks does not matter. **You can complete them in any order.** Try to complete as many of them as you can.